3 Injured In Fiery Big Rig Crash On 405 Freeway In Sepulveda Pass

-LOS ANGELES (CBSLA) — At least three people were injured Monday afternoon after a big rig overturned on the 405 freeway at Skirball Center Drive in the Sepulveda Pass, shutting down all southbound lanes of the freeway.
+LOS ANGELES (CBSLA) — At least three people were injured Monday afternoon after a big rig overturned on the 405 Freeway Mulholland Drive in the Sepulveda Pass, shutting down all southbound lanes of the freeway.

 The crash was first reported at 2:49 p.m. on the northbound lanes of the freeway.

-LAFD officials say a gravel-hauling big rig overturned on top of a car and crashed into the center divider, spilling the gravel onto the southbound lanes of the freeway.
+The gravel-hauling big rig was travelling northbound when it overturned on top of a silver Honda Accord and crashed into the center divider, spilling gravel and concrete onto the southbound lanes of the 405.
+The California Highway Patrol (CHP) said the crash sparked a fire that burned both vehicles.

 Fire officials say two of the three people injured are in critical condition and one person is in fair condition.